-As noted by a White House brief from 2015, Hispanic students represent the largest minority group in the public school system, and as demand for STEM-based jobs grows, they have the opportunity to fill these jobs.
+As noted by the National Center for Education Statistics, Hispanic students represent the largest minority group in the public school system, and as demand for STEM-based jobs grows, they have the opportunity to fill these jobs.
 Already, there is a growing interest among Hispanic and Latino degree seekers in earning STEM-based certificates and degrees.

 For students who are interested in pursuing a STEM education, there are a plethora of degrees and related careers that may interest them:

 This scholarship can award students up to $10,000 for pursuing a degree in a STEM-related field.
 It is reserved primarily for Hispanic or Latino students, or for any student who can demonstrate strong leadership and service within underserved communities.

 This scholarship program is reserved for minority students pursuing an undergraduate degree in chemistry or a related field.
 Recipients may receive up to $5,000 per year.

 This scholarship is reserved for minority students interested in pursuing a degree and career in the environmental profession.
 Recipients are eligible for up to $5,000 per year.